videojs/video.js/docs/google-closure.md

 of `goog.base.js`, Video.js does not actually use Google Closure, but does need to supply a minimal version of the library, if only for the Closure Compiler.
-In theory this can lead to problems for projects using both Video.js and the official version of the Google Closure library and tools if the official version of `goog/base.js` diverges from the one bundled with Video.js.
-In practice it's not likely, given the maturity of Google Closure and the centrality of `goog/base.js`, but paranoid developers may still want to be sure that they are not potentially loading separate and conflicting versions of the Closure Library in their pages.
+In theory this can lead to problems for projects using both Video.js and the official version of Google Closure if the official version of `goog/base.js` diverges from the one bundled with Video.js.
+In practice this isn't likely, given the maturity of Google Closure and the centrality there of `goog/base.js`, but paranoid developers may still want to be sure that they are not potentially loading separate and conflicting versions of the Closure Library in their pages.

 Developers that want to work directly with their own distribution of Google Closure can do so in 2 ways: